MicrosoftDocs/minecraft-creator/creator/Documents/DeferredLighting.md

     },
     object "pbr"
     {
         object "blocks"
         {
             color "global_metalness_emissive_roughness" // The default MER value to use for blocks when not defined via textureset; supports RGB array or HEX string
         },
         object "actors"
         {
             color "global_metalness_emissive_roughness" // The default MER value to use for actors/mobs when not defined via textureset; supports RGB array or HEX string
         },
         object "particles"
         {
             color "global_metalness_emissive_roughness" // The default MER value to use for particles when not defined via textureset; supports RGB array or HEX string
+        },
+        object "items"
+        {
+            color "global_metalness_emissive_roughness" // The default MER value to use for items when not defined via textureset; supports RGB array or HEX string
         }
     }
 }
 ```

 ### Directional Lights